Located in Bluff Precinct in the northeast corner of Hamilton County, Hordville was the last town to be established in Hamilton County.

 The members of the North Blue Methodist Church located 2 miles south and 1 mile east of the present site of Hordville, built a new church in Hordville in 1907 on the corner of 4th and Olive St. Members voted to disband in 1955.
 The church property was sold at auction on July 16, 1955, the church being purchased by members of the Trinity Lutheran Church in Polk and moved there.

 The original Fridhem Lutheran Church building which is located on the corner of 2nd and Main Street is the oldest building in town.
 Although not pretentious in size, it has well served its purpose and stood the test of time.
 It was used for Lutheran Swedish summer school in the early days and later used temporarily by the Baptist members.
 It has been a precinct polling place, was a lodge hall for Royal Neighbors and the Modern Woodmen.
 It also was a meeting place for 4-H clubs, square dance clubs, Cub Scout meetings, Halloween parties, and the place that Santa Claus visited every year.
 Before the gym was built the Juniors and Seniors presented their class plays there.
 There were medicine shows.
 It was once called the opera house and had a magnificent opera curtain with many advertisements for Hordville and surrounding community businesses.
 High school graduation exercises were also held there.
+In 2005 the building was renovated by Rod Blase, Marwin Rogers, Karla Person, and Rony Fowler and was used as a Hordville History display for the 2006 Centennial.
+It was used again in 2016 and houses many old pictures and artifacts from Hordville’s history.
+Also on display is the large opera curtain with Hordville and area merchant advertising.

 The first building that housed the pupils of District 61 was located a mile west and a half mile south of Hordville.
 On November 4, 1885, a small tract of land was purchased a half mile south of Hordville on the east side of the road from John Litzenburg for $25.
 The original one room building was moved there.
 Enrollment was large, going up to as many as 60 when farm work was slack.
 The school was so crowded that at times three children shared a double seat and desk.
 In 1911, citizens living in town and north of town decided that the school should be moved within the city limits.
 A special meeting was called to make the final decision.
 After a heated discussion a vote was taken.
 The outcome was to construct a new brick building in town at a cost of $5,000.
 George Johnson was selected as the contractor.
 On January 1, 1912 the new school was placed in use.
 Ray Peters was the first superintendent, followed in 1913 by Ivan Bengtson.
 The school first had ten grades.
 Later in 1917, an eleventh grade high school was established and in 1921, it became a twelve grade school.